.NET MAUI Push Notifications using Azure Notification Hub. Part 2. Setup .NET MAUI

 Remember the connection strings from the Azure Notification Hub setup?
 You'll need them now.

-Search for DefaultListenSharedAccessSignature access policy and copy SharedAccessKey.
+Search for DefaultListenSharedAccessSignature access policy.

 Don't use DefaultFullSharedAccessSignature in client applications!